vllm-project/vllm/docs/source/models/supported_models.rst

 Alternatively, you can raise an issue on our `GitHub <https://github.com/vllm-project/vllm/issues>`_ project.

 .. note::
-    Currently, the ROCm version of vLLM does not support Mixtral.
-    Additionally, it only supports Mistral for context lengths up to 4096.
+    Currently, the ROCm version of vLLM supports Mistral and Mixtral only for context lengths up to 4096.

 .. tip::
     The easiest way to check if your model is supported is to run the program below: